IT21298912/CharmRideWeb/README.md

 ## Overview:
 Charm Ride is a cutting-edge web-based application designed to streamline public transport ticketing, making commuting hassle-free.
 Our system provides digital tokens to passengers, eliminating the need for manual fare collection and enhancing overall efficiency.
+## Technologies:
+ MongoDB for data storage 🗄️
+ Spring Boot for backend 🚀
+ PostMan for API testing 📡
+ Vue js for frontend 🚀

 ## Key Features:
 - 🎟️ **Digital Tokens:** Passengers receive digital tokens (smartcards, mobile QR codes, or barcode tickets) for seamless entry and exit on buses.
 The digital reader on buses ensures quick and secure validation.